ibm-cloud-docs/databases-for-etcd/getting-started.md

 If you are just using etcd for the first time, it is a good idea to take a tour through the [etcd documentation](https://etcd.io/docs/v3.3.12/).

-If you are planning to use {{site.data.keyword.databases-for-etcd}} for your applications, check out some of our other pages on
+If you are planning to use {{site.data.keyword.databases-for-etcd}} for your applications, check out some of our other documentation pages.
 - [Connecting an external application](/docs/services/databases-for-etcd?topic=databases-for-etcd-external-app)
 - [Connecting an IBM Cloud application](/docs/services/databases-for-etcd?topic=databases-for-etcd-ibmcloud-app)